ordina-jworks/ordina-jworks.github.io/_posts/2018-09-23-Inter-service-communication.md

 * Response caching avoids the network completely for repeat requests.

 #### Mutual SSL with ApacheHttpClient
-The advantage of using ApacheHttpClient over the default client is that ApacheHttpClient sends more headers with the request, eg. Content-Length, which some servers expect.
+The advantage of using `ApacheHttpClient` over the default client is that `ApacheHttpClient` sends more headers with the request, eg. `Content-Length`, which some servers expect.
-Aside, Apache brings support for mutual SSL, where we can safely store our key and trust-store in to transit.
+Aside, Apache brings support for mutual SSL, where we can safely store our key and trust-store into transit.
-To achieve this, you have to create a custom ApacheHttpClient and insert it in to our Feign client.
+To achieve this, you have to create a custom `ApacheHttpClient` and insert it into our Feign client.

 ### Retry mechanism
 When we want to build some resilience in our communication, we can setup a retry mechanism in our Feign client.
 If the other service is unreachable, we will try again until it is healthy or until our configuration has been set.
-When we want to use the retryer of Feign, we got 3 properties we can set.
+When we want to use the retryer of Feign, we got three properties we can set.

-> Period: How long it takes before the retry is triggered
+* Period: How long it takes before the retry is triggered

-> MaxPeriod: That's what the maximum is of how long it can take before a retry is triggered
+* MaxPeriod: That's what the maximum is of how long it can take before a retry is triggered

-> MaxAttempts: How many retries may the client trigger before it fails
+* MaxAttempts: How many retries may the client trigger before it fails

-example:
+Example:
 {% highlight java %}

    @Bean